Avg: 2.7 from 40 votes

 P3 (original): ~5.7.
 A much shorter pitch that goes up past a bolt to the top of the wall.
 Some root-grabbing at the end.

-P3-P4 (better variation): 5.9.
+P3-P4 (much better variation finish): 5.9.
 Traverse out right on the exposed ramp about 30' (takes gear).
 Belay at the bolted anchor.
 Then do a fantastic, steep 5.9 arete, protected by bolts.
 Ends at a large platform-overlook spot with a bolted anchor.

 For the descent, the easiest is to rap the route.
 If you do the better variation finish, you can walk over to the other anchor to rap.